 - Total Number Produced: 292+

 - Wt: 123t; TE: 36t; AL: 20.5t

-The first WAP7, #30201 “Navkiran” rolled out of CLW on May 5, 2000, and they have been in production ever since with 292 of them produced so far and a lot more to come.
-Unlike other loco classes, WAP7s have not undergone any major modifications and have remained largely unchanged throughout their production period, WAP7s being produced today are almost completely identical to the first WAP7s, though some are rumored to have in-cab signaling and all newer ones currently in production have air conditioned cabins.
-Being the most powerful passenger locomotive in India, WAP7s have possibly the largest and most vocal fans base who swear by its mighty majestic stance and incredible power.
+The first WAP7, #30201 “Navkiran” rolled out of CLW on May 5, 2000, and they have been in production ever since with 320+ of them produced so far and a lot more to come.
+Just like the WAG9s, the original WAP7 design was changed to include Isolated Gate Bipolar Transistors (IGBTs) controlling power flow to the traction motors instead of GTO Thyristors as per the original specs from the Swiss for increased efficiency and cooler operation.
+These locomotives were named WAP7i, the ‘i’ standing for “IGBT”.
+30313/LGD was the first WAP7i and since 30425/LGD, all WAP7s produced are WAP7is, most if which feature inbuilt Hotel Load or Head-End Power (HEP) generation that eliminates the need for power cars.
+Some WAP7s are rumored to have in-cab signaling and all newer ones currently in production have air conditioned cabins.
+Other than these, WAP7s have not undergone any major modifications to their structure and have remained largely unchanged throughout their production period.
+Around 100 new Being the most powerful passenger locomotive in India, WAP7s have possibly the largest and most vocal fans base who swear by its mighty majestic stance and incredible power.

 WAP5 vs WAP7